Related articles include:

 How do I create a new feature idea?

-Before posting your idea, search the Canvas Community to see if your idea or a version of your idea has been suggested.
+Before posting your idea, search the Canvas Studio to see if your idea or a version of your idea has been suggested.
 Use the search bar, or sort by priority, stage, or interest group.
-Try using different tags <link to official tag doc> and keywords in your search.
+Try using different tags and keywords in your search.

 If you found what you were looking for...